-Formation of a NIR emitting Ag34S3SBB20(CF3COO)62+ cluster from a hydride protected silver cluster
+Formation of an NIR-emitting Ag34S3SBB20(CF3COO)62+ cluster from a hydride-protected silver cluster

-Recent reports showed that intercluster reaction is a new synthetic strategy to make alloy clusters.
-In this work, we have performed an intercluster reaction between silver clusters and produced a highly ionizable Ag-S type cluster, which made their formation examined by mass spectrometry.
-[Ag18(TPP)10H22]2+ (Ag18), a highly reactive hydride and phosphine protected silver cluster was used as sacrificial cluster in this synthesis.
+Recent reports have shown that the intercluster reaction is a new synthetic strategy to prepare alloy clusters.
+In this work, we performed an intercluster reaction between silver clusters and produced highly ionizable Ag–S-type clusters; we examined their formation by mass spectrometry.
+[Ag18(TPP)10H16]2+ (Ag18), a highly reactive hydride and phosphine-protected silver cluster, was used as a sacrificial cluster in this synthesis.
 An intercluster reaction between Ag18 and smaller silver-chalcogenolate clusters (SCC) resulted in a new cluster, [Ag34S3SBB20(CF3COO)6]2+.
-Cluster showed NIR emission around 1100 nm.
-The cluster composition was confirmed by high-resolution electrospray ionization mass spectrometry (ESI MS), thermogravimetry (TGA), and X-ray photoelectron spectroscopy (XPS).
+The cluster showed an NIR emission at around 1100 nm.
+The cluster composition was confirmed by high-resolution electrospray ionization mass spectrometry (ESI-MS), thermogravimetry (TGA), and X-ray photoelectron spectroscopy (XPS).